Updated: May 25

 The strange daze have given me time to process the last year of my dating life.
 It's been tough to admit my hang-ups, for sure.
 I can see where I'm blocked.
 I even know how to remove the blocks.
 But not sure if I feel ready to.
 And that is real and really ok.

 You see last winter, I met a man and the love we shared has largely altered my life.
-He's one of the reason I push myself to write about my personal dating experience.
+He's one of the reasons I push myself to write about my personal dating experience.
 I speak of our relationship in the first blog of "A Dating Mistress" series, followed with a messy blog entry of our break up.
 I'm not going to lie, when I released my dating blog, I was hopeful our relationship would have been the continued theme for my writings.
 Ha, oddly enough it has been, just not in the manner I had first predicted.

 Since my last blog, I've realized that the reason why I'm not fully ready to dive deep in a personal relationship isn't fear of getting lost, it's because I'm just not ready.
 My heart still feels this man and grieves the loss of the partnership we once had.
 Duh, I knew this.
 I guess I just forgot for a second, till what would have been our year anniversary, popped up on the calendar to remind me of ALL the LOVE I still have for this human.